shariq1989/cookbook/content/recipe/Pasole.md

 For the Pasole:

-* 1 Tsp.
-Cumin, ground
+* 1 tsp Cumin, ground
-* 1 Tbsp.
-Oregano
+* 1 tbsp Oregano
 * 3 Bay Leaves
-* 1 Tbsp.
-Avocado Oil
+* 1 tbsp Avocado Oil
-* ½ Ancho Chili Powder or ½ Can of Chipotle in Adobo Sauce
+* ½ Ancho Chili Powder or ½ can of Chipotle in Adobo Sauce
-* 2 ½ Lb.
-Pork Butt cut into 1 in. pieces
+* 2½ lb Pork Butt cut into 1 in. pieces
-* 1 Large White Onion, diced
+* 1 large White Onion, diced
 * 6 Garlic Cloves, minced
-* 4 Cups of Chicken Stock or 4 Cups of Water and 2 Tbsp Chicken Better Than Bouillon
+* 4 cup of Chicken Stock or 4 cup of Water and 2 tbsp Chicken Better Than Bouillon
-* 2 Cans Hominy, drained and rinsed
+* 2 cans Hominy, drained and rinsed

 For the Garnish: